 “Force Majeure” shall mean an event which is, unforeseeable, unavoidable and external at the time of Contract signature, occurs beyond the control of the affected Party and renders the performance of the Contract impossible for the affected Party, including but not limited to: Acts of God, Governmental Administrative Acts or omissions, consequences of natural disasters, epidemics, war hostilities, terrorist attacks.

-[ESA BIC TO ADJUST IF NEEDED]

-“Incentive” shall mean a cash contribution to the Incubatee paid by the Incubator out which 50% is nominally provided by the European Space Agency (“ESA”) and 50% by a local co-funding partner.
+“Incentive” shall mean a cash contribution to the Incubatee paid by the Incubator out which 100% is nominally provided by the European Space Agency (“ESA”).
 There shall be no requirement for the Incubatee to pay back the received incentive to the Incubator as long as corresponding expenses support the objectives of the incubation and deliverables are provided in accordance with the Contract.
-The Agency’s part of the incentive is considered as payment for procurement according to the conditions set out in this Contract.[END]
+The Agency’s part of the incentive is considered as payment for procurement according to the conditions set out in this Contract.

 “Incubatee” shall mean a start-up company in the early stage development of its commercial enterprise, applying space technology or systems to non-space applications, including industrial, scientific and commercial uses (“spin-off”) or using non space technology for proposing products and services for the space sector (“spin-in”) and which signed an incubation contract with ESA BIC Estonia.